theredplanetsings/csjtrutherford/README.md

 - Adjust Three.js grid parameters in `three-grid.js` for different effects
 - Customise audio tracks by replacing files in the `audio/` directory (MP3 format recommended)
 - Modify audio system settings (volume, notification duration) in `main.js`
+- Replace `audio/click.mp3` with your preferred click sound effect
+- Adjust click sound volume or disable by modifying the click sound section in `main.js`
 - Add or remove navigation items as needed
 - Update scroll-triggered animations in `main.js` for new sections
 - Replace PDF files in the `papers/` directory as required